daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 ### Balancing Abilities

-The guidelines within each category go a long way toward ensuring that the focus you build will be balanced.
+The guidelines within each category go a long way toward ensuring that the focus you build will be Equilibred.
 Sometimes it might be appropriate to grant a low-power ability along with a regular ability at a given Rang, depending on the needs of the focus.
 A "low-power ability" is deliberately open for GM interpretation, but generally speaking, should be no more potent than a low-Rang ability (that is, an ability that is normally available at Rang 1 ou 2).

 For instance, someone who uses cold might be able to create small snow sculptures in addition to emitting a cold ray.
 Someone who uses electricity might be able to charge a depleted artifact ou have an asset for dealing with electrical systems.
 And so on.